-Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training 2 6 24 CFR 100.204 D SNRHA Policy Applicants / participants who believe they have been subject to unlawful discrimination may notify SNRHA either orally or in writing.
+Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training 2 6 24 CFR 100.204 D SNRHA Policy Applicants / participants who believe they have been subject to unlawful discrimination may notify SNRHA in writing.
 SNRHA will attempt to remedy discrimination complaints made against SNRHA.
-2 9 2-II.D.
-A/D f SNRHA finds the requested accommodation creates an undue administrative or and financial burden, or would violate a ederal regulation or statue, SNRHA will either deny the request and/or present an alternate accommodation that will still neet the need of the person.
-An undue administrative burden is one that requires a fundamental alteration of the essential unctions of SNRHA (i.e. waiving a family obligation.).
-4 6 4-11.C.
-A/D A family residing in a project covered by a project-based Section 8 HAP contract at or near the end of the HAP contract term A non-purchasing family residing in a HOPE 1 or HOPE 2 project A family admitted due to a special funding allocation which does not require waiting list placement such as Mainstream Voucher, Welfare to Work or Designated, Family Unification Vouchers, (Add: Former Foster Youth vouchers,) and Relocation Vouchers.
-Applicants, who are admitted under Special Admissions, rather than from the waiting list, are identified by codes in the automated system.
-Additionally, project based participants who are eligible to receive a tenant-based voucher after one year of tenancy shall be provided with a voucher without placement company and meet other eligibility requirements, including being in compliance with their lease and family obligations.
-HUD directs a family (Remove: appliying) (Add: applying) for assistance from the HCV program must be offered the opportunity to be placed on the waiting list for any public housing, project-based voucher or moderate rehabilitation program SNRHA operates if 1) the other programs' waiting lists are open, and 2) the family is qualified for the other programs.
+2 9 2-11.D.
+A/D If SNRHA finds the requested accommodation creates an undue administrative and financial burden, or would violate a federal regulation or statue, SNRHA will either deny the request and/or present an alternate accommodation that will still meet the need of the person.
+An undue administrative burden is one that requires a fundamental alteration of the essential functions of SNRHA (i.e. waiving a family obligation.).
+A family residing in a project covered by a project-based Section 8 HAP contract at or near the end of the HAP contract term A non-purchasing family residing in a HOPE 1 or HOPE 2 project A family admitted due to a special funding allocation which does not require waiting list placement such as Mainstream Voucher, Welfare to Work or Designated, Family Unification Vouchers, Former Foster Youth vouchers, and Relocation Vouchers.
+4 6 4-II.C.
+A/D Applicants, who are admitted under Special Admissions, rather than from the waiting list, are identified by codes in the automated system.
+Additionally, project based participants who are eligible to receive a tenant-based voucher after one year of tenancy shall be provided with a voucher without placement on SNRHA's waiting list, if funding is available and if they have provided proper notice to their management company and meet other eligibility requirements, including being in compliance with their lease and family obligations.
+HUD directs a family applying for assistance from the HCV program must be offered the opportunity to be placed on the waiting list for any public housing, project-based voucher or moderate rehabilitation program SNRHA operates if 1) the other programs' waiting lists are open, and 2) the family is qualified for the other programs.
+4 9 4.II.G.
+D 1. eligible will be maintained for three years.